If you are one of those who are seeking a romantic beach getaway, Tangalle Beach has to be on your bucket list.

 If palm-tree-lined shores, secluded spaces, ancient heritage sites, and stunning flora and fauna are your thing, you’ll be shocked to know that this quaint Dutch town has so much to offer.

 Tangalle (pronounced: “Tun-gah-leh” or “Ten-gol”) is one of the largest towns in the southern province of Sri Lanka.
 It is also home to one of the most established fishing ports.

 What makes Tangalle a tourist favorite is Tangalle beach on the southern coastal belt.

 Tangalle meaning ‘projecting rock’ or ‘golden rock’ is situated 195 kilometres south of Colombo via the Southern Expressway and 35 kilometres east of Matara.

 Being an off-beat beach area, getting there might seem a bit intimidating.
 However, this tranquil town can be easily reached by rail or road.

-If you are on a budget and are looking to cut costs, taking a bus would be the cheapest options and would just cost only $5.
-However, with all the halts, it may take you double the time to reach there.
-If you leave for Tangalle from Colombo at 6am, you can expect to reach there at 12am.
+If you are on a budget and are looking to cut costs, taking a bus would be the cheapest option and would just cost only $5.
+However, with all the halts, it may take you to double the time to reach there.
+If you leave for Tangalle from Colombo at 6 am, you can expect to reach there at 12am.

 The perfect option for honeymooners and families would be hiring a taxi.
 While it is the fastest option, it is also the more expensive one.
 For a two and half hour journey from Colombo, it would cost you $120.